FABLE-3DXRD/xrd_simulator/README.rst

 	:target: https://anaconda.org/axiomel/xrd_simulator/

 ===================================================================================================
-Simulate X-ray Diffraction from Polycrystals.
+Simulate X-ray Diffraction from Polycrystals in 3D.
 ===================================================================================================

-``xrd_simulator`` defines polycrystals as a mesh of tetrahedral single crystals and simulates diffraction as collected by a 2D discretized detector array while the sample is rocked around an arbitrary rotation axis.
+The **X**-**R** ay **D** iffraction **SIMULATOR** package defines polycrystals as a mesh of tetrahedral single crystals and simulates diffraction as collected by a 2D discretized detector array while the sample is rocked around an arbitrary rotation axis.

 ``xrd_simulator`` was originally developed with the hope to answer questions about measurement optimization in